uit-no-old/elixir-excelerate/authorization-server.md

 RFC-6750 must support an HTTP Authorization header with the *Bearer* HTTP authorization scheme.
 RFC-6750 also optionally supports the use of an "access_token" query parameter that contains an OAuth 2.0 Bearer token to be used by the Client instead of the Authorization header.
-While this is discuraged for security reasons as it may end up in log files we have found a case that justifies its use (download links for datasets).
+While this is discuraged for security reasons as it may end up in log files we have found a case that justifies its use (direct download links for datasets).

 ### JSON Web token (JWT) (RFC-7519)
 JSON Web token is "a compact, URL-safe means of representing claims to be transferred between two parties" [rfc7519].
 From the standard: "JWTs represent a set of claims as a JSON object that is encoded in a JWS and/or JWE structure.
 This JSON object is the JWT Claims Set" [rfc7519].
 JWT defines a set of standard claims but can be extended.

-todo: example

 ### OAuth 2.0 Token Introspection (draft-ietf-oatuh-introspection-10)
 While OAuth 2.0 Bearer Token Usage (RFC-6750) defines how a Client can make authorized requests to a Resource Server